Interview Citizen communication

 Brigitte Kaltwasser, agency owner, and Daniela Hilpert, PR consultant specialising in public engagement, discuss what lies behind the term and which factors contribute to success.

 Kaltwasser: There are numerous terms surrounding this relatively young discipline of communication.
 Some speak of acceptance communication, dialogue or participatory communication, others simply of project communication.
 The various nuances are open to debate.
-At Kaltwasser Kommunikation, we call it citizen communication because, for us, the citizen represents the main target group of our communication.
-Without neglecting the other stakeholder groups in our communication strategy and tactics.
-We understand citizen communication, in its various forms, as a distinct, primarily independent and new discipline of communication.
+At Kaltwasser Kommunikation, we call it public engagement because, for us, the public is the main target group of our communication.
+Without neglecting other stakeholder groups in our communication strategy and tactics.
+We see public engagement, in its various forms, as a distinct, primarily independent and new discipline of communication.

-How does this form of communication differ from the established repertoire of corporate communication?
+How does this form of communication differ from the familiar repertoire of corporate communication?

 Kaltwasser: In citizen communication, direct communication with the target group plays the central role.
-The media, as the traditional multipliers of corporate communication, take a back seat in terms of importance here.
+The media, as the traditional multipliers of corporate communication, take a back seat here.

 What is the greatest challenge in citizen communication?

 Hilpert: The key is to strike the right balance in communication.
 Not every measure requires the same amount of information and communication.
 “Information overload” can even lead to a relatively insignificant measure being perceived as something “major” and “threatening”.
-Conversely, too little information can invite accusations of a “cover-up” or trivialisation.
+Conversely, too little information can give rise to accusations of a “cover-up” or downplaying the issue.
 For every single communication measure, tact and an understanding of the specific region in which a project is to be implemented are required.

 What are the prerequisites for successful public communication?

-What role does the factor of ‘project team members’ personalities’ play here?
+What role does the ‘personality of the project team’ play here?

-Hilpert: And let’s not forget: regional roots can also be a decisive factor for success.
-At the very least, the local dialects should be understood and spoken.
+Hilpert: And let’s not forget: having local roots can also be a decisive factor for success.
+At the very least, the relevant dialects should be understood and spoken.
 A language barrier is often also a barrier to acceptance.

 What makes this discipline so appealing?

 Hilpert: No two projects are alike.
-This is because citizens, association representatives and elected officials in every region have different expectations, demands and motivations for getting involved in a project.
-There is no one-size-fits-all communication strategy when it comes to engaging with the public.
-The key here is to maintain dialogue with stakeholders, develop a feel for the regions, and continually question and adapt your own communication strategy.
+This is because citizens, association representatives and elected politicians in every region have different expectations, demands and motivations for getting involved in a project.
+There is no one-size-fits-all communication strategy when it comes to public engagement.
+The key here is to maintain a dialogue with stakeholders, develop a feel for the regions, and continually question and adapt your own communication strategy.

 The conversation took place in front of a substation in Middle Franconia.